-You might also want to read -
+You might also want to read:

-Difference between a Weighted GPA and an Unweighted GPA
+Differences Between a Weighted GPA and an Unweighted GPA

-You can read more about Weighted vs Unweighted GPA
+Read more: Weighted vs Unweighted GPA

-How GPAs are calculated and weighted vary from high school to high school, colleges are aware of this and will calculate your GPA using their own system.
+How GPAs are calculated and weighted vary from high school to high school.
+Colleges are aware of this and will calculate your GPA using their own system.
 This way, they can compare applicants from different schools in a more standard way.

-What is an average GPA?
+What is an Average GPA?

 According to the statistics (for 2009) reported by the National Center for Education Statistics (NCES), the median or average GPA is approximately 3.0 (NCES has not conducted/ reported any new statistics since 2009).

 The average GPA varies depending on various factors.
-These factors include-
+These factors include:

 The average GPA fluctuates depending on the student population.
 Female students are witnessed to have acquired a higher GPA as compared to the male demographic.
 As per the statistics by the National Center for Education Statistics, the GPA secured by women is 3.10 which is approximately 6.9% more than the GPA of 2.90 of male students.